rubixchain/learn/content/node-setup.md

 {{< hint info >}}
 ### One Step Installation

 Use one step installation script for [Linux](https://github.com/rubixchain/rubixnetwork/raw/master/setupscripts/OneClickSetup/RubixOneClickSetup-Linux) / [Windows](https://github.com/rubixchain/rubixnetwork/raw/master/setupscripts/OneClickSetup/RubixOneClickSetup-Windows.exe) / [Mac](https://github.com/rubixchain/rubixnetwork/raw/master/setupscripts/OneClickSetup/RubixOneClickSetup-MacOS) machines.
-This script will install all the required dependencies and will run the setup script.
+This script will install all the required dependencies.
+Once the dependencies are installed you can download the Latest Release from the link provided in the [Latest Releases](https://learn.rubix.net/node-setup/#latest-releases).

 {{< / hint >}}